Related Posts

 3. Disruption of protein-protein interactions:

-Many drug-resistant pathogens or cells rely on specific protein-protein interactions for their survival and resistance mechanisms.
+Many drug-resistant pathogens or cells rely on specific protein-protein interactions for survival and resistance mechanisms.
 Peptide-based agents can be designed to disrupt these interactions, thereby inhibiting essential pathways involved in resistance development.

 4. Modulation of immune response: